‘Gone Girl' Actor Lisa Banes Dies After Hit-and-Run Scooter Crash in NYC

-“Gone Girl” and “Cocktail” actor Lisa Banes has died a little more than a week after she was critically injured in a hit-and-run accident in New York City, her manager confirmed to NBC News.
+“Gone Girl” and “Cocktail” actor Lisa Banes has died a little more than a week after she was critically injured in a hit-and-run accident in New York City, her manager confirmed to NBC News early Tuesday.

 "We are heartsick over Lisa's tragic and senseless passing.
 She was a woman of great spirit, kindness and generosity and dedicated to her work, whether on stage or in front of a camera and even more so to her wife, family and friends.
 We were blessed to have had her in our lives," manager David Williams said in a statement.